itsschirag/RimoR-CN-Lab-Assignment/README.md

 - Create a new file or copy an existing file into the repository directory on your local machine.
 - Open a terminal or command prompt on your computer.
 - Navigate to the repository directory.
-- Type 'git add .' to stage all files in the directory or 'git add <filename>' to stage a specific file.
+- Type `git add .` to stage all files in the directory or `git add <filename>` to stage a specific file.
 For example:

 ```